Admissions Process and Notifications

 Applicants are required provide a valid (five years or less) admissions test.
 The applicant may provide either of the following options:

 Graduate Management Admissions Test (GMAT): The GMAT is composed of verbal, quantitative, written and analytical sections.
-The current GMAT expected for the MBA program is a 620 or higher, with most admitted applicants scoring in the 600-700 range.
-The expected GMAT for the International MBA program is 640 or higher, with most admitted applicants achieving between 650 and 720.
 You may learn more about the GMAT and register for the test on the Graduate Management Admission Council website.
 If you have taken the test more than once, the admissions committee will only take into consideration your highest overall score.
 To have test scores sent, the institutional/program code for the Moore School's MBA programs is: JV2-TP-84.

 Letters of Recommendation